dusty-nv/jetson-inference/docs/imagenet-console-2.md

 # Classifying Images with ImageNet
 There are multiple types of deep learning networks available, including recognition, detection/localization, and semantic segmentation.
 The first deep learning capability we're highlighting in this tutorial is **image recognition** using classifcation networks that have been trained to identify scenes and objects.

-[`imageNet`](../imageNet.h) accepts an input image and outputs the probability for each class.
+The [`imageNet`](../imageNet.h) object accepts an input image and outputs the probability for each class.
 Having been trained on the ImageNet ILSVRC dataset of **[1000 objects](../data/networks/ilsvrc12_synset_words.txt)**, the GoogleNet and ResNet-18 models were automatically downloaded during the build step.
 See [below](#downloading-other-classification-models) for other classification models that can be downloaded and used as well.

 As examples of using [`imageNet`](../imageNet.h) we provide versions of a command-line interface for C++ and Python: